gardener/external-dns-management/README.md

 dedicated `DNSProvider` objects.
 If such an assignment can be done by a provisioning controller then it is _responsible_ for this entry and manages the corresponding entries in the external environment.
+`DNSProvider` objects can specify explicit inclusion and exclusion sets of domain names and/or DNS zone identifiers to override the scanning results of the account.

 Every DNS Provisioning Controller is responsible for a set of _Owner Identifiers_.
 DNS records in an external DNS environment are attached to such an identifier.